antler/caribou-docs/resources/outline.md

 ## Peripheral Libraries

-Besides the base libraries, there is a tundra of associated libraries that exist on their own, but also contribute to the Caribou ecosystem.
+Besides the base libraries, there is a whole tundra of associated libraries that exist on their own, but also contribute to the Caribou ecosystem.

 ### Lichen

+### Antlers

 # Basic Concepts
 ## Models